 What is FOIA?

 Since 1967, FOIA has helped the public get a window into the inner workings of the bureaucracy.
 It provides an opportunity to access government information.
 However, each presidential administration interprets the law in a more narrow or broad scope.
 The Freedom of Information Act (FOIA) is a federal law in the United States granting public access to government agencies’ information.
-If a written request is made, US government agencies have to release the information, as long as it doesn’t fall under the exemption listed in the Act.
+If a written request is made, US government agencies have to release the information, as long as it doesn’t fall under the exemptions listed in the Act.
 All the government agencies, including executive branch departments, federal corporations, and federal regulatory agencies, are subject to the FOIA.
 However, this act isn’t applicable to federal courts, Congress, and part of the President’s executive office that assists and advises the President.

 Anyone can request information that was either created or obtained by a government agency, including US citizens, organizations, universities, and foreign nationals.
 This information can be documents, electronic records, emails, maps, videos, and photographs.
-Apart from releasing information, these agencies are also required to public instructions on making a FOIA request.
+Apart from releasing information, these agencies are also required to publish instructions on making a FOIA request.
 They must also publish certain information that affects the public, such as policy statements, regulations, staff instructions, and information that is frequently requested by the public.
 So, before you make a FOIA request, you have to check if the information you want is publicly available.

 What is a FOIA Request?